Video Game Orchestra: 2018: VGO X Final Fantasy XV

 During this year, Video Games Orchestra performed at the notable events in the United States such as Anime Boston and PAX East 2018.
 During PAX East 2018, Video Games Orchestra collaborated with Final Fantasy XV in performing legendary pieces from the game soundtrack.
 Later that year, VGO performed in China's biggest gaming event Chinajoy alongside a group of local talented horn section.

 2019: International Tour

 By this time, Video Games Orchestra has taken the world by storm and has expanded their tour to various parts of the world in events such as Brasil Game Show held at São Paulo, Thailand Game Show at Bangkok and Level Up KL in Kuala Lumpur.

 2020: Going Full Online

-This year due to the unfortunate pandemic COVID-19 which struck the world, Video Games Orchestra has taken the first step and performed their first ever show online performing directly to fans all over the world.
+Due to the pandemic COVID-19 which struck the world, Video Games Orchestra has taken the first step and performed their first ever show online performing directly to fans all over the world.